thoughtbot/superglue/README.md

 ```
 The above will query for a node from `index.js.props`, and update the equivalent keypath in your store.

-Notice that by sitting on a seperate mime-type, we did not have to create any additional routes beyond our client-facing ones.
+By sitting on a different mimetype, there are no additional API routes that we have to add to our `routes.rb` beyond the client facing ones.
 And since the relationship between content and markup is always one-to-one, we can get away with just integration tests.
 This means less testing, less code, and greater productivity.

 ## Installation